Things to Do in Reno, Nevada’s “Biggest Little City”

 The thing is, “lesser” may mean smaller, calmer, and more manageable.
 If you’re not a huge Vegas fan but like a touch of casino entertainment, nightlife, and quirk, Reno offers all of that in a smaller package.

-What is Reno famous for?
+What is Reno best known for?

 Reno is famous for its moniker, “The Biggest Little City in the World,” its casino scene, and its proximity to the annual Burning Man festival.

-Unique Things to Do in Reno, Nevada
+Things to Do in Reno

-1. Start with coffee at one of Reno’s best coffee shops.
+Start with coffee at one of Reno’s best coffee shops.

-Hot tea at a coffee shop, one of the best things to do in Reno
+Hot tea at a coffee shop in Reno

 Hub Coffee Roasters is an excellent stop for a pick-me-up before you stroll along the Reno Downtown Riverwalk.
 I was initially on the hunt for a tea bar next door, but don’t believe the other guides.
 It’s been closed for a while.